mtsaari/Thesis-stuff/README.md

-# Thesis
-Thesis Stan models
+# Thesis Numpyro Demo and Stan model
-Stan models used in my Master's thesis
+This repository contains a demo of my thesis topic based on numpyro + a Stan model used in the applied section of the thesis.